ragibkl/ReactNativeSampleApp/README.md

 ## Getting Started

-1. Follow the getting started guide for [React Native](https://facebook.github.io/react-native/docs/getting-started.html).
+1. Follow the React Native [getting started](https://facebook.github.io/react-native/docs/getting-started.html) guide.
 Make sure that your dev environment is set up, and that you are able to start/run a sample React Native app.
 Make sure that you at least complete the [tutorial](https://facebook.github.io/react-native/docs/tutorial.html) as well
 2. Once you are set up, clone
 ```bash
 git clone https://github.com/ragibkl/ReactNativeSampleApp.git